econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 <br>

-%% MNW: I'm adding a new subsection here, moving a few short sentences from above.
-You need to fill in some small details.

 ### Calibration

-%% MNW: Missing reference here!

 Many of the parameters of the basic life-cycle consumption-saving model can be calibrated from well measured empirical data.
 For example, we use standard calibrations of both of the income shock processes during the working life, based on [INSERT REFERENCE], and